residal/minehutxyz/README.md

 ## PLUGIN TUTORIALS

-This section is completely directed towards plugins.
+This section is directed towards plugins.
 Each post gives an overview of the plugin, it's unique features, and handy commands _\(& permission nodes\)._ These posts are normally to inform users on useful plugins. [\[Submit a post\]](contribute.md)

 ## SKRIPT TUTORIALS

-We've teamed up with top skript developers to be able to write the best tutorials and examples.
+This section is dedicated towards Skript tutorials and examples.
+We've teamed up with top skript developers to be able to write the best tutorials and examples. [\[Submit a post\]](contribute.md)

 ## THE TEAM